Hunter Henry Player Prop Bets for the NFL Playoffs | New England vs. Buffalo 1/15/2022

 - Henry, in four matchups, did not have a touchdown catch.

-- The 179.2 yards per game the Bills are allowing through the air makes them the NFL's best pass defense.
+- The Bills are conceding 179.2 passing yards per game this year, the NFL's best pass defense.

+- The Bills have surrendered 12 touchdowns through the air (0.7 per game).
+They are first in the NFL in that category.

 Recent Performances

-- In last week's outing against the Dolphins, Henry totaled 86 yards on five receptions (averaging 17.2 yards per catch).
+- Against the Dolphins in Week 18, Henry picked up 86 yards on five receptions (six targets).

 Henry's New England Teammates